Selph-Made-Solutions/CODStatusBot/README.md

 Usage: `/removeaccount`

 This command will display a list of your monitored accounts and prompt you to confirm the removal of the selected account.
+All related data will be permanently deleted from the bot.

 ### /updateaccount